Many people make a conscious decision to pursue a career in mental health.

 How to become an art therapist in Australia

-• What qualifications do I need to be an art therapist?
+What qualifications do I need to become an art therapist?

 In Australia, creative arts therapy is self-regulated.
 This means that there’s no restriction on who can call themselves an art therapist or creative arts therapist.

 Take the next step in your mental health career by enrolling in SCU Online’s Master of Mental Health.
-You will end up in a rewarding career where you can positively affect the lives of many people.